 - Launched in 2008, DuckDuckGo is a search engine claiming to protect user privacy and offer unbiased search results.

 - Relying on other search engines, such as Bing, to index websites, DuckDuckGo faces a similar problem of indexing an incomplete World Wide Web.

 - Unlike Google Search, DuckDuckGo doesn’t offer comparable protection from malicious websites.

-- Overall, Google is far superior to DuckDuckGo due to its large-scale indexing, more user reporting of web scams, and greater intelligence in search.
+- Overall, Google is far superior to DuckDuckGo due to its large-scale indexing, massive user base to report web scams, and superior intelligence in search.

 What is DuckDuckGo?

 Named after a popular children’s game, DuckDuckGo is a fledgling search engine based on Microsoft’s Bing web index.
 Although DuckDuckGo assembles its search data from various sources, including Yahoo, Wolfram Alpha, and Yandex, it does not obtain any information from Google.

 DuckDuckGo’s claim to fame is that it protects end users’ privacy and offers unbiased search capabilities.
 Google is superior to DuckDuckGo in both aspects.

 Regarding global market share, DuckDuckGo is ranked at the bottom, with only a 0.71% share of searches.
 Compare that to Google, with 92% of the market, which would be higher without China’s exclusion of the search giant.
 (Chinese authorities also banned DuckDuckGo.)

 Most of DuckDuckGo’s awards and accolades date back over a decade.
 The search engine peaked in January 2021 at 2.6% of the U.S. search market.
 By the next month, its market share retreated by 0.16%, which may seem small; however, given DuckDuckGo’s minuscule stake, it’s a significant decline.

 Both Bing and DuckDuckGo Are Missing Many Websites